KaiNiephaus/agreement-management-system/README.md

 # Agreement Management System

-A modern web application for creating and managing digital agreements between parties, built with React, TypeScript, and Tailwind CSS.
+A first prototype for a web application for creating and managing digital agreements between parties, built with React, TypeScript, and Tailwind CSS.

 ## Features